 Day 3: Cork to Killarney by Rail

-Begin the next stage on your Irish rail tour with a train journey from Cork to Killarney in county Kerry.
-For your first day in Kerry we recommend that you take in Killarney town and the surrounding attractions.
-You may decide to visit Muckross House and Gardens on the outskirts of Killnarney town or take a tour around Killarney national park by horse and carriage.
-One of the main attractions in Killarney town is the town itself with its colourful shops, cute cafes and ample fine restaurants.
-There is always plenty of traditional Irish music on offer in Killarney town in its many old style pubs!
+Begin the next stage on your Irish rail tour with a train journey from Cork to Killarney in County Kerry.
+For your first day in Kerry, we recommend that you take in Killarney town and the surrounding attractions.
+You may decide to visit Muckross House and Gardens on the outskirts of Killarney town or take a tour around Killarney national park by horse and carriage.
+One of the main attractions in Killarney town is the town itself with its colorful shops, cute cafes and ample fine restaurants.
+There is always plenty of traditional Irish music on offer in Killarney town in its many old-style pubs!

 Day 4: The Ring of Kerry

 Today we have pre-booked a Ring of Kerry bus tour for you.
 On your tour discover landscapes of magnificent beauty alongside the backdrop of the grand MacGillycuddy Reeks mountain range, rivers, and stunning rolling countryside.
 Along the way, you will encounter larger bustling towns to the more traditional quaint Irish villages.
 Visit such places as the popular Glenbeigh which holds the famous Kerry Bog Village, a cluster of reconstructed cottages dating back to the 1800s, Cahersiveen, the principal town of the peninsula and Sneem with its brightly colorful painted buildings and quaint village green.
 Return to Killarney via Ladies View, a famous stopping point to view the three Lakes of Killarney in all of their splendor.